 Before receiving Exparel, tell your doctor if you have liver disease, heart disease, a heart rhythm disorder, or a history of seizures.

 Tell your doctor if you have ever had an allergic reaction to any type of numbing medicine.

 You will be watched closely after receiving Exparel, to make sure you do not have a reaction to the medication.
-Call your doctor if you have numbness, weakness, joint pain or stiffness, loss of movement, or if you still feel numb several hours after your surgery.
+Call your doctor if you have joint pain or stiffness, or weakness in any part of your body that occurs after your surgery, even months later.

 a heart rhythm disorder; or